Distractic/LethalCompanyTemplate/README.md

 dotnet new globaljson --sdk-version 7.0.405
 ```

-The global.json file is created in the current directory.
+A new [global.json](https://learn.microsoft.com/en-us/dotnet/core/tools/global-json) file is created to set the SDK version to use.

 ## Configuring the project